Bučovice

 Bučovice (/cs/; Butschowitz) is a town in Vyškov District in the South Moravian Region of the Czech Republic.
 It has about 6,900 inhabitants.
+The town is located on the Litava River, on the border between the Litenčice Hills and Ždánice Forest.

+The most important monument of Bučovice is Bučovice Castle, which is protected as a national cultural monument.

 Administrative division

 Bučovice consists of five municipal parts (in brackets population according to the 2021 census):